LynHJ/InteractiveWeb-BellyButtonBiodiversity/README.md

 The task is using my new skill <b>JaveScript</b> to display a dashboard about an experiment of Belly Button Biodiversity.The dataset I am going to use is a json file within a provided url.

 This dashboard has four parts.
-Each part utilises different types of chart to highlight the structure of datasets.First part is a dropdown-menu which gives us a view of how many participants participated in that experiment.
+Each part utilises different types of chart to highlight the structure of datasets.First part is a dropdown-menu which gives us a view of how many participants participate in that experiment.
 Second part is the participants' details.
 Let's move on to the third part,'Gauge Plot'.
 It indicates the frequency of a participant washing their body which can let us easily compare each other when we do the selections.
 And the last part is a bubble chart.I use each bacterias' amount as markers' size.
 It visualises the quantity variance among them.

 ## Source